Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 Moustached Darter 55 Sympetrum vulgatum ibericum MS

-Violet Dropwing 56 Trithemis annulata MS; MP
+Violet Dropwing 56 Trithemis annulata MS; CI; MP

 Red-veined Dropwing Trithemis arteriosa CI